 A.4.
 Describe the institution’s/agency’s service area to include regions/counties served and the demographics of the general population.

-The majority of education students at Thomas University commute from communities within the 13-county service area in Southwestern Georgia.
-Thomas University’s 13 county service area is comprised of many economically distressed and disadvantaged counties; this is reflective of the high number of public schools classified as Title 1 schools (72 of 90).
+The majority of Education students at Thomas University commute from communities within the 14-county service area in Southwestern Georgia (Baker, Calhoun, Colquitt, Crisp, Decatur, Dougherty, Early, Grady, Lee, Miller, Mitchell, Seminole, Terrell, Thomas, and Worth).
+Southwest Georgia is the least populated region in Georgia and has historically been the poorest region of the state.
+Thomas University’s 14 county service area is comprised of many economically distressed and disadvantaged counties that is reflective of the high number of public schools classified as Title 1 schools (72 of 90).